-To ensure timely updates to the School EOP, the administrator has established a schedule for an annual review of planning documents.
+To ensure timely updates to the District EOP, the administrator has established a schedule for an annual review of planning documents.
 The basic plan and its annexes will be reviewed at least once per year by school officials and local emergency management agencies and others deemed appropriate by school administration.

-The School EOP will be updated based upon changes in information; deficiencies identified during incident management activities and exercises; and when changes in threat hazards, resources and capabilities or school structure occur.
-Whenever the School EOP is updated, an updated copy shall be made available to first responders, as well as distributed in accordance with the guidelines stated above.
+This Emergency Operations Plan (EOP) addresses La Belle Aire Elementary planned response to extraordinary emergency situations associated with all hazards including natural disasters, technological emergencies and biological incidents.
+EOP will be updated based upon changes in information; deficiencies identified during incident management activities and exercises; and when changes in threat hazards, resources and capabilities or school structure occur.
+Whenever the District EOP is updated, an updated copy shall be made available to first responders, as well as distributed in accordance with the guidelines stated above.